 We have run many projects and initiatives since the David Ware Trust began it's journey in India during 2004.
 In 2005, we began to help rescue women and children, who were enslaved in prostitution.
 It was a privilege and joy to see 11 women released and rehabilitated.
 Since then, we have seen this tiny seed grow and flourish into the David Ware Trust.

 In 2012 we began a partnership with MPKG orphanage, Vellore.
 MBKG homes 184 children and 15 mothers.
 We have facilitated various needs in the orphanage, including providing 46 fans, 170 school bags and funding for third level education for CMC College.
 We also offer a child sponsorship programme.
-For more information please feel free to contact us on the above contact link.

 In 2015 we began a new partnership in India with The Leprosy Mission in Vellore.
 It came to our attention, having met with the director, Valsa , that there was a need for funding provision for food for 25 resident patients.
 In April 2015 we delivered our first donation of a months supply of food and we are delighted to continue to support and provide such on an ongoing basis.
 In addition we are in the process of funding a recreational programme, which will include a small farm and activities to assist daily rehabilitation.

 Over the years the buildings and facilities at Shanthi Gramam have deteriorated significantly.

 During our most recent visit in 2022, we saw the wonderful new dining hall and homes that have already been built.
 It was amazing to see the residents enjoying their new environment, however, there is still more work to be done!
 There is urgent need to rebuild 4 more homes for patients that are living in desperate conditions with asbestos roofs and walls infested with termites.